sugoiJS/server/README.md

     const server:HttpServer = HttpServer.init(ServerModule,"/api");

 ### Setting middlewares and Error handlers
+For setting static file serving use

+>   setStatic(pathToStatic:string,route?:string)

 For setting middlewares  we will use

 >   setMiddlewares(...(app)=>void)

-For setting static file serving use - should set after "setMiddlewares" and before "setErrorHandlers"

->   setStatic(pathToStatic:string,route?:string)

 For setting error handlers we will use